Post-Hopf algebra in non-commutative probability theory: Abstract STS Factorisation in the operator-valued free probability theory

 \subsection{Cross products and conditional independences}

 We leverage the interpretation that we gave for the $T$-transform in Voiculescu's free probability theory, namely as the composition of two antipodes, see Proposition \ref{thm:tttransformtwoantipodes}, to define the relevant $T$-transform in the setting of operator-valued \emph{conditional freeness}.
-In particular, we explain that going to this conditional setting among to taking the \emph{crossed product} of the Hopf algebra $H_{\bm{\lambda}^{-1^{\#}}\#\bm{\rho}}$ with the Hopf algebra $H_{\varepsilon}$, from the Hopf-algebraic perspective.
+In particular, from the Hopf-algebraic perspectiv, going to this conditional setting among to taking the \emph{crossed product} of the Hopf algebra $H_{\bm{\lambda}^{-1^{\#}}\#\bm{\rho}}$ with the Hopf algebra $H_{\varepsilon}$, We recall the \emph{cross product construction}\footnote{\url{https://ncatlab.org/nlab/show/crossed+product+algebra}} in the particular setting of cocommutative Hopf algebras and of groups.
+Let $(H,\preliediff,K)$ be a right Hopf module.
+The \emph{crossed product} of $K$ and $H$ over the action $\preliediff$ is the Hopf algebra denoted $K \ltimes_{\preliediff} H$, which is equal as a coalgebra to $(K \otimes H, \tau_{23}\circ\Delta_K \otimes \Delta_H)$ and is equipped with the following unital associative product: